Skip to content

 measuring

-DS18B20 is 1-Wire digital temperature sensor from Maxim IC.
-Reports degrees in Celsius with 9 to 12-bit precision, from -55 to 125 (+/-0.5).
-Each sensor has a unique 64-Bit Serial number etched into it - allows for a huge number of sensors to be used on one data bus.
+The DS18B20 is a 1-Wire digital temperature sensor from Maxim IC.
+It reports degrees in Celsius with 9 to 12-bit precision, ranging from -55 to 125°C (±0.5°C).
+Each sensor has a unique 64-bit serial number etched into it, allowing for a large number of sensors to be used on a single data bus.

-An analog temperature sensor module that consists of an NTC thermistor, resistor, capacitor in a circuit.
-The NTC thermistor is very sensitive to ambient temperature and hence widely used to detect the temperature, with a wide range of temperature measurement.
-The threshold of temperature detection can be adjusted by rotating the potentiometer.
-When the temperature exceeds the threshold, D0 outputs low and the corresponding LED will light up.
+An analog temperature sensor module typically includes an NTC thermistor, resistor, and capacitor.
+The NTC thermistor’s resistance decreases with increasing temperature, making it widely used for temperature detection.
+The temperature threshold can be adjusted using a potentiometer.
+When the temperature exceeds the threshold, the D0 pin outputs low, and the corresponding LED lights up.

 Accelerometer

-The gyroscope measures rate of change of the angular position over time, along the X, Y and Z axis.
-The outputs of the gyroscope are in degrees per second.
-We can get the angle integrating the velocity.
+• Gyroscope: Measures the rate of change of angular position over time along the X, Y, and Z axes.
+The outputs are in degrees per second, and the angle can be determined by integrating the velocity.

-I followed this page to try the accelerometer.
+I followed this page to experiment with the accelerometer.

 Connection to Arduino

-For this test I used the I2C protocol for communication with the Arduino.
-So, I only needed two wires for the connection, plus the two wires for powering it.
+For this test, I used the I2C protocol for communication with the Arduino, requiring only two wires for data communication, plus two additional wires for power.

 Connection accelerometer

-I looked at the Data sheet of the sensor.
+I reviewed the Data sheet of the sensor and read about how the accelerometer works.

-I uploaded this code to the Arduino to try the acelerometer Code that I took from MPU-6050 Accelerometer + Gyro section in Arduino playground website.
+I uploaded this code to the Arduino to test the accelerometer.
+You can find the code here, which I sourced from the MPU-6050 Accelerometer + Gyro section of the Arduino Playground website.

 moving accelerometer